pypy/pypy.org/posts/2022/10/toy-optimizer-virtuals.rst

         # │ empty │
         # └───────┘
         # then we store a reference to obj into
-        # field 0 of var0 a. since var0 is not virtual,
+        # field 0 of var0.
+Since var0 is not virtual,
         # obj escapes, so we have to put it back
         # into the optimized basic block
         assert bb_to_str(opt_bb, "optvar") == """\